RCAL License Renewal

 Current renewal cycle:

 - Current license renewal cycle fall between April 1st and June 30th of the year.
+June 30 is the expiration date of the administrator license.

 Late renewal cycle: